Chapter 4: Cats, Cases, and Crushes (JB)

 Published on 5 September 2022 at 12:35

 The walk around town was a little bit awkward.
-Thinking back actually, this might be the longest that Jimmy’s ever gone without talking since I met him, and that includes when he sleeps.
+Actually, thinking back, that walk may have been the longest amount of time that Jimmy had ever gone without speaking, and that includes when he sleeps.

-He shuffled around like a zombie, trapped in a trance-like state ever since we left the clubhouse.
-I tried joking around with him, I tried talking about all the fun stuff we could do.
-After I told him I thought the Mr. SauerKrause thing was funny and he didn’t even grunt in return, I gave up.
-He needed some time to digest what I said, and that’s okay.
-Sometimes you just have to meet people where they are.
-Another thing my dad taught me.
-Jimmy wasn’t ready to talk about it yet, so I settled into as comfortable a silence as I could manage, given the circumstances, and just walked beside him.
+He shuffled around like a zombie, trapped in a trance-like state ever since we had left the clubhouse.
+I tried joking around with him and lightening the mood.
+When that didn't work, I tried telling him about all of the fun stuff that we could do that summer.
+I spoke while he silently shuffled.
+At last, when I told him that I thought his SauerKrause pun was very funny and he didn’t even give me a grunt in return, I gave up on conversation.
+He seemed to need some time to digest what I had said in the tunnel, and that was alright.
+Sometimes you just have to meet people where they are, which was another thing that my dad taught me.
+Jimmy wasn’t ready to talk about it yet, so I settled into a comfortable silence and just walked along beside him.

-In the absence of conversation, I wondered in my head if I should tell him that Mr. Gruetwine had OCD and does everything three times, something that a good detective would have noticed.
-I decided to keep that to myself.
+In the absence of conversation I wondered if I should tell him that Mr. Gruetwine had OCD and that he did everything three times, including tapping the goldfish food.
+This was something that a good detective would have noticed.
+After mulling it over, however, I decided to keep that information to myself.

-We did a long loop around the park and then walked up and down a few side streets.
-It seemed like an aimless journey, like Jimmy was just walking while he thought, not paying attention to where we went.
-By the time I saw this wasn’t the case, it was too late to change direction.
+We walked a long loop around the park and then up and down a few side streets.
+Our route seemed like an aimless journey.
+Jimmy shuffled and sometimes muttered a bit beneath his breath, but otherwise didn't seem to be too aware of his surroundings.
+By the time I realized that I had this dead wrong, it was much too late to change direction.

-By the time I had caught up with Jimmy, he had already wiped a clean circle from the window to Mr. Krause’s office with a now filthy red bandana which, upon closer inspection, sure looked a lot like the one that I owned.
-I jogged up behind him and he turned around, a half smile on his face that made you just want to punch him.
-Just a little bit.
+When I caught up with Jimmy, he had already taken out a red bandana and wiped a clean circle into the glass of Mr. Krause’s office window.
+As he crumpled up the now filthy red bandana and returned it to his pocket, I noticed that it sure looked a lot like the one I had.
+One that I hadn't seen in a while.
+Before I could ask him about that, he beamed up at me with his patented half-smile, the one that made you just want to just sock him one.
 “About time you caught up.
-Getting a little flabby there guy, have you been keeping up on your workout I gave you?
+You're getting a little flabby there guy, have you been keeping up on the workout I gave you?
 The guy on the internet said it was the real workout that The Rock does.”

-As a matter of fact no, I haven’t been doing the workout that Jimmy gave me.
-The main reason for that was because it was insane.
-I didn’t have the heart to tell him that, first off, they spelled the name Dwayne wrong.
-The ‘Dwain Johnson’ workout involved so many stupid versions of pushups and curls that that read like a wikipedia article of exercises that were copied and pasted and then had tiny bits of wrestling tidbits sprinkled in.
+As a matter of fact, no, I hadn’t been keeping up on the workout that Jimmy gave me.
+The main reason for that was because it was pure nonsense.
+I didn’t have the heart to tell him that the guy even spelled the name Dwayne wrong.
+The ‘Dwain Johnson’ workout involved so many stupid versions of pushups and curls that it read like a wikipedia article of exercises that someone had copied and pasted with tiny bits of wrestling references sprinkled in.
 Actually, I’m pretty sure that’s exactly what it was.
-But for only a cool crisp twenty dollar bill, Jimmy was convinced that it would up his training to the next level.
+Yet for only a cool twenty dollars, Jimmy was convinced that it would take his training to the next level.

 I wound my way around the corner to the back of the building.
 Just as I had hoped, the playground was completely deserted.
-I stomped my way over to the swings and I sat down, trying to swing some of my angry energy out.
+I stomped my way over to the swings and I sat down, trying to pump my legs hard and swing some of my angry energy out.

-He always does things like this.
-He tricks me into these stupid situations and then when I get upset, he calls me things like Over-reacto 5000 and all these other dumb nicknames his makes up on the fly.
+Jimmy always does things like this.
+He tricks me into these stupid situations and then when I get upset, he calls me things like Over-reacto 5000 and all these other dumb nicknames he makes up on the fly.
 To hell with that, not this time.
 This time is different.
 This is going to be a relaxing summer, even if it kills me!

-While I tried to sort out my thoughts and calm down, I noticed a shadow approach and lengthen as it neared me from behind.
+While I tried to sort out my thoughts and calm down, I noticed a shadow appear and lengthen on the ground as it approached from behind me.
 I didn’t look up.
 “I’m mad, douchebag.
-Leave me alone,” I grumpily tossed over my shoulder.
+Leave me alone,” I shouted grumpily over my shoulder.
 I didn’t care what Jimmy said.
 Nothing he could do or say would change my mind about this.

 “I’m sorry,” an unfamiliar and hurt voice responded, “I didn’t mean to bother you.”
-A big sniffle and a whine made me stop my swinging dead.
-I dug my heels into the wood chips to come to a complete stop.
-When I turned around, I saw a girl who seemed about my age, although I had never seen her before.
-She was wearing a deep blue rain jacket, the hood up even though there wasn’t a cloud in sight.
-She pulled the hood even tighter as she cried a little bit more, obscuring her face before I could see what she looked like.
-At that moment I felt like the worst person who ever lived.
+A big sniffle and a whine made me stop my swinging instantly.
+I dug my heels into the wood chips and came to a complete stop.
+When I turned around, it wasn't Jimmy.
+It was a girl.
+A pretty one.
+She seemed to be about my age, although I had never seen her before.
+She was wearing a deep blue rain jacket, the hood pulled up even though there wasn’t a cloud in sight.
+She pulled the hood tighter as she cried a little bit, obscuring her face before I could see her too clearly.
+At that moment, I felt like the biggest jerk on the planet.

-“No, no, no, no,” I clumsily grabbed her shoulders to comfort her, the way that I had seen people do in movies.
+“No, no, no, no,” I clumsily jumped down from the swing and I grabbed her shoulders to comfort her, the way that I had seen people do in movies.
 “It’s me who should be sorry.
 I’m having a bad day, and I thought you were somebody else.
 I’m sorry I yelled at you.”

-I gave her shoulders another awkward squeeze before letting go and stepping back, giving her some room.
+I gave her shoulders another awkward squeeze before letting go and stepping back, giving her some space.
 I was unsure whether or not my stupid attempts at comfort had any effect on her, but either way she very quickly got herself under control and wiped the last of her tears away.
-She opened the hood up and pulled it back, but not all the way off.
-It looked like a move she had practiced.
-Smooth.
-I still couldn’t make out too many of her features, her dark black hair falling over her eyes as she looked down frequently.
+She opened her hood back up and let it drop down a bit, but not all the way off.
+It looked like a move she had practiced a lot, it was very smooth.
+I still couldn’t make out too many of her features, her dark black hair fell over her eyes as she looked frequently at her feet.

-“Sorry,” her small voice came again, this time louder and calmer.
+“Sorry,” her small voice came again, this time louder and calm.
 “I’m not usually like this, it’s been a very emotional day.
 My cat is missing.”
-It was then that I noticed for the first time the small stack of papers clutched in her fist.
+It was then that I noticed she had a small stack of papers clutched in her fist.
 They were all copies of the same poster.
-She handed me a copy.
+She smiled a sad smile and handed me one.
 LOST CAT it read, with a picture directly below.
-The missing cat in question was an orange tabby cat, curled up with a plush version of a doobie that read meow-o-rana on the side.
+The missing cat in question was an orange tabby cat, curled up with a plush version of a doobie that read Meow-o-rana on the side.
 Under the picture was a phone number to contact and the basic cat stats.
 Two years old.
 Green collar.
 Little M shaped pattern above the eyes.
 The name of the cat was Velcro.

 “Cute cat,” I offered, knowing as soon as I did that it wasn’t much help.
 After the obligatory thank you in return, I asked how long he’d been missing.
 “Just today, but real early in the morning.
 He’s never been outside before so I’m worried that he won’t do well when it’s night time.”
 Tears threatened to storm the corners of her eyes once more.
 I quickly told her that it would be okay, and that a good place to hang posters would be by the library or along the Prairie Path.

-From not too far off there came the sound of broken glass, some kind of liquid spilling, and some extremely choice words.
-Jimmy came flying from around the corner, freezing at the sight of a hooded person he didn’t know.
+From not too far off, we heard a crash of broken glass, some kind of liquid spilling, and some extremely choice words.
+Jimmy came flying around the corner of the building, freezing at the sight of a hooded person that he didn’t know.
 “It was like that when I got here,” he uttered unconvincingly to the girl standing there.
 It was then that I realized I didn’t know her name yet.

 “Um, it’s okay.
 I don’t work here you know.”
 The girl nervously fumbled with the zipper of her jacket, causing the head of a small stuffed panda bear to stick his head out of the front pocket.
 Jimmy looked her up and down and frowned.